 If you have an eligible spouse when we make your first pension payment, they’ll continue to be entitled to a survivor pension even if you separate or divorce.
 Contact us to learn about providing a new spouse with a survivor pension.

-Find the right level for your situation
+Find the right option for your situation

-Everyone’s situation is unique.
 When thinking about your options, ask yourself:

 - Is your spouse financially dependent on you?